 Hatta Dam Dubai

 Many residents look forward to going to Hata Dam on the weekend and enjoying kayaking, peddle boating, or dual kayaking and ending it all with refreshing juices and mouthwatering food.
-For this, you must start early if you reside in Dubai or Abu Dhabi.
-When you go to Hatta Dam, remember to dress for handling the kayak as well as doing some more activities.
+You must start early if you reside in Dubai or Abu Dhabi.
+When you go to Hatta Dam, remember to dress for handling the kayak and doing some more activities.
 Kayaking is only 50 minutes.
-You will have a full day in your hand to do plenty of other things, like visiting the Activity Hub, etc. This place is so full of charm that you would feel like going back again and again.
+You will have a full day in your hand to do plenty of other things, like visiting the Activity Hub, etc. This place is so charming that you would feel like going back again and again.

 Where is Hatta Dam?